`Regression Anytime' with Brute-Force SVD Truncation: RAWBFST: Algorithm, convergence result, and discussion

-where $\hat{z}(\cdot|\Theta,\Delta,\rho)$ denotes the output of one run of a \textsc{Matlab} implementation of Algorithm \ref{alg:1} in dependence on the Monte Carlo sample $\Theta$, the step size parameter $\Delta$ and the convergence rate parameter $\rho$. $\hat{E}$ denotes an empirical average over 100 runs of the algorithm, i.e., over 100 independent realizations of $\Theta$. $\mu_1$ is the standard normal distribution of $X_1$.
-The interior univariate integral over $x$ is computed using adaptive quadrature as implemented in \textsc{Matlab}'s \texttt{integral} command.
+where $\hat{z}(\cdot|\Theta,\Delta,\rho)$ denotes the output of one run of a Julia implementation of Algorithm \ref{alg:1} in dependence on the Monte Carlo sample $\Theta$, the step size parameter $\Delta$ and the convergence rate parameter $\rho$. $\hat{E}$ denotes an empirical average over 100 runs of the algorithm, i.e., over 100 independent realizations of $\Theta$. $\mu_1$ is the standard normal distribution of $X_1$.
+The interior univariate integral over $x$ is computed using adaptive quadrature as implemented in Julia's \texttt{quadgk} command.
 As a reference, we also compute the discretization error between $y''$ and $z$,

 In our numerical experiments, we vary $\rho=2,3,4$ and $\Delta=2^{-n}$, $n=3,\ldots 14$.
 The standard normal distribution for $X_1$ implies $C_{1,f}=C_{2,f}=1$.
 The polynomial degree $Q$, we set as $Q=\rho+\iota+1=\rho+3$.
 In dimension $D=1$, a direct computation gives $c^*_{\textnormal{paths}}(Q,1)=\frac{2}{3}+\frac{8}{3}(Q+1)^2$.
 Accordingly, we choose $c_{1,\textnormal{paths}}= 1.1\, c^*_{\textnormal{paths}}(Q,1)$ and $c_{2,\textnormal{paths}}=1$.
 The parameters $\gamma_{\textnormal{cube}}$, $\gamma_{1,\textnormal{trunc}}$, $\gamma_{2,\textnormal{trunc}}$ and $L$ are then simply chosen using the formulas given in Theorem \ref{thm:main} while $\tau$ is chosen as the midpoint of the admissible interval given there which implies $\tau = (1-1.1^{-0.5})/2 = 0.0233$.
 The three remaining parameters that scale the truncation levels and the density of cubes we set as $c_{\textnormal{cube}}=c_{1,\textnormal{trunc}}=c_{2,\textnormal{trunc}}=5$.